On Photography: Kwame Brathwaite, 1938-present

 AJASS put on the first of the “Naturally” shows on January 28, 1962, at the Purple Manor near East 125th Street and Lenox Avenue (now Malcolm X Blvd) called “The Original African Coiffure and Fashion Extravaganza Designed to Restore Our Racial Pride and Standards” that started a series of shows staged twice a year through 1973.
 Each one was a fashion show, cultural expo, African dance concert and it had political meetings.

-Models hit the runway in clothes they designed with inspiration from Africa’s cities like Accra, Nairobi, and Dakar (opening photo, bottom row, fourth image on bottom.)
+Models hit the runway in clothes they designed with inspiration from Africa’s cities like Accra, Nairobi and Dakar (opening photo, bottom row, fourth image on bottom).
 Braithwaite photographed the fashions in color leading to the style he carried on through his last assignment for the New Yorker.

 He also photographed models at street fairs and rallies for politicians.
-One image shows Nomsa Brath, his brother Elombe’s wife, and a sister Grandassa Model riding on the hood of a car with a poster reading “Want Work Build Africa” (opening photo, bottom row, far right image.)
+One image shows Nomsa Brath, his brother Elombe’s wife and a sister Grandassa Model riding on the hood of a car with a poster reading “Want Work Build Africa” (opening photo, bottom row, far right image).

-Brathwaite began to focus more on commercial work including album covers of black musicians for Blue Note Records (opening photo, bottom row, first two images top and bottom) in addition to his portraiture and documentary photography.
+Brathwaite began to focus more on commercial work including album covers of Black musicians for Blue Note Records (opening photo, bottom row, first two images top and bottom) in addition to his portraiture and documentary photography.
 His main focus was always on the beauty of Blackness.

 Black megastars’ photographer

 During the 1970s, Kwame Brathwaite was often chosen to photograph black celebrities.
-He photographed Muhammad Ali in Zaire, Africa where he was training for his “Rumble in the Jungle” prizefight with George Foreman (opening photo, top row, last image.)
+He photographed Muhammad Ali in Zaire, Africa where he was training for his “Rumble in the Jungle” prizefight with George Foreman (opening photo, top row, last image).

 He went with the Jackson 5 to Senegal.
 He spent time with Bob Marley at Marley’s home in Kingston, Jamaica where they talked about spirituality and politics.